• Skip to primary navigation

 fast and easy baby bricks quilt tutorial

-Rail Fence is another quick and easy strip-pieced quilt using 2 ½″ strips – perfect for Jelly Roll Precuts
+Rail Fence is another quick and easy strip-pieced quilt using 21/2" strips - perfect for Jelly Roll Precuts.

-A traditional Irish Chain design always looks good – and it’s relatively simple and fast also using strip-piecing short-cuts.
-You can find the tutorial for this Nine-Patch Irish Chain quilt here.
+A traditional Irish Chain design always looks good - and it's relatively simple and fast also using strip-piecing short-cuts.

 A Broken Dishes quilt is patchwork using Half-Square Triangles.
 These blocks are simple to make and add another dynamic layer to the design.